+Red Wings is a Russian airline that specializes in charter flights to Russia and Europe.
+In 2012 the company began to operate regular flights throughout Russia.
+The company is the largest buyer of Russian-made Tu-204 airplanes.
 Red Wings is owned by the Russian tycoon Alexander Lebedev.
 In November 2012, a company leasing planes to Red Wings filed eight lawsuits demanding some $65 million in debts.
 However, it was reported that lawsuits were just a formal procedure and the dispute between the two companies would be resolved out of court.

 The medium-range Tupolev TU-204 airliner was introduced in the late 1980s to replace the ageing TU-154 jet.
 TU-204, is referred to as the Russian equivalent of the Boeing 757, and until now has not been involved in any fatal accidents.
 In 2010 a TU-204 plane with 8 crew members crash-landed near Moscow’s Domodedovo airport, injuring 4 of the crew.